kallytang/PantryManagerApp/README.md

 - allows user to create an item to list, and filter items by storage location
 - allows user to upload an image from camera gallery or take photo of item
 - allows user to delete item on list
-- allows uer to update item, and edit the name, quantity, expiration date, storage location and notes of item
+- allows user to update item, and edit the name, quantity, expiration date, storage location and notes of item
 - allows user to sign up with google sign-in

 ## Technology Used